We all engage in goal setting.

-Yet, goals can either help or hurt us — depending on their inherent ability to energize.
-New Year’s resolutions can suffer the same outcome.
-They are essentially goals, wrapped in a loaded, time-stamped, end-of-the-year package.
-As a work life strategist, I’ve advised clients to refine or even lose goals that no longer serve them.
-Resolutions can also let us down and often fail to direct us in a meaningful way.
+I like to look at resolutions as wolf-like goals, but in sheep’s clothing.
+They are every bit as challenging to accomplish; perhaps even more so, because they are often vague, unstructured and have limited context.
+As we’ve discussed previously, goals can help or hurt us — depending on their inherent ability to energize us.
+As a workplace strategist, I’ve incessantly advised clients to refine or even lose goals that no longer serve them.
+Why?
+Goals can actually let us down and fail to direct our behavior in a meaningful way.

-I’m wondering if we can craft work-focused resolutions that are better for us?
+Resolutions often fall prey to this same malaise.
+So, I’m wondering — can we craft resolutions that are better for us?

-One strategy, is to apply what we already know about positive psychology.
-With its roots in humanistic psychology, positive psychology theorizes that we have the power to re-frame our life experiences to help us become more positive and productive.
+One promising strategy, is to apply what we already know about positive psychology to the process.
+With roots in humanistic psychology, positive psychology theorizes that we have the power to re-frame our life experiences to help us become more positive and productive.

 Consider the following passage:

 “Positive psychology is…a call for psychological science and practice to be as concerned with strength as with weakness; as interested in building the best things in life as in repairing the worst; and as concerned with making the lives of normal people fulfilling as with healing pathology,” – Christopher Peterson